gary-archer/oauth.mobilesample.ios/README.md

 - Password: GuestPassword1
 ```

-An HTTPS redirect URI of `https://mobile.authsamples.com/finalmobileapp/oauth/callback` is used.\
-Deep links are then used to receive the login response, in the most secure way.\
+The app receives the login response using a claimed HTTPS scheme redirect URI, in the most secure way.\
-A deep linking assets file is hosted at https://mobile.authsamples.com/.well-known/apple-app-site-association. \
+iOS Universal Links enables the claimed HTTPS scheme redirect URI and requires a cloud hosted deep linking assets file.\
-Interstitial web pages ensure a user gesture after login and logout, so that return to the app is reliable.\
+Interstitial web pages ensure a user gesture after login and logout, so that login responses return to the app reliably.\
 After login you can test all lifecycle operations, including token refresh, expiry events and logout.

 ## Deep Linking Registration Failures